 - older people being forced to sign legal documents.

 SLASS publishes valuable factsheets to provide easy access to information on common legal matters for seniors.
-The factsheets also include references to useful resources and a list of service providers if further assistance is required.

 - Sharing a Home with Friends or Family

 - Decision Making and Power of Attorney